Legoless/Alpha/README.md

 [![Pod License](http://img.shields.io/cocoapods/l/Alpha.svg?style=flat)](http://opensource.org/licenses/MIT)

 **Alpha** is an idea of the next generation debugging framework for iOS applications.
 It combines multiple debugging tools built on top of a **simple, unified API**.
 It lives entirely in your application sandbox and collects information during your application lifetime.
-It is very easy to integrate and requires **no code changes**.
+Only 1 minute is needed to integrate and requires **no code changes**.

 Watch [presentation](https://www.youtube.com/watch?v=XlycM-37DQw) by [Dal Rupnik](https://github.com/legoless) of **Alpha** background at [**SwiftConf 2015**](http://objcgn.com).